MahmoudHegazi/canvas-events.io/README.md

 5. drag enter
 6. drop
 7. drag end
-8. Relase Cancel event  !!!
+8. Release Cancel event  !!!
 The new JavaScript event listener which not exist in javascript before which is
 9. click event
 10. mouseenter shape event (accurate by 1 pixel)
 11. mouseout shape event (accurate by 1 pixel)